Has capoeira always had music?

 Evolution of music in capoeira

-In the beginning, capoeira was practiced secretly in quilombos, plantations, or slave quarters, without musical accompaniment to avoid detection by colonial authorities.
+Originally, it is believed that capoeira was practiced in secret within quilombos, plantations, or slave quarters, without musical accompaniment to avoid detection by colonial authorities.

 There is no exact date for when music became part of capoeira, but it is known that instruments were forbidden or inaccessible to enslaved people.
 In this phase, simple rhythmic elements were incorporated, such as clapping, singing, and possibly body percussion, mainly used as communication in the fields.